 This is a lecture and seminar based course.
 Lectures provide core course content.
 Seminars develop associated higher level skills through student centred learning.
-Lecture slides, when used, WILL NOT be provided to students.
-Also, there is no comprehensive handout for the course but, students will be provided with this course outline and a reading list In addition, supplementary material may be supplied from time to time.
-All students are expected to attend all lectures, present their views, listen to contributions from fellow classmates and facilitator, and prepare their own notes.
+There is no comprehensive handout for the course but students will be provided with this course outline and a reading list.
+The reading list is general but useful in understanding key legal issues.
+In addition, supplementary material may be supplied from time to time.
+Students are expected to attend all lectures, present their views, listen to contributions from fellow classmates and facilitator, and prepare their own notes.
 They are expected to use the lectures, seminars and their own research to enrich their knowledge of the subject.